papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 ![Pool Created Event](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-4.webp)

-As the above image shows, the **lpToken** ID created for this pool is 19.
-This ID is essential to identify the liquidity pool and the LP tokens associated with it.
+As the preceding image shows, the **`lpToken`** ID created for this pool is 19.
+This ID is essential to identify the liquidity pool and associated LP tokens.

 ## Adding Liquidity to a Pool